paulsengroup/hictk/docs/cpp_api/transformers.rst

 Converting streams of pixels to Eigen Dense Matrices
 ----------------------------------------------------

-.. cpp:class:: template <typename PixelSelector> ToDenseMatrix
+.. cpp:class:: template <typename N, typename PixelSelector> ToDenseMatrix

+  .. cpp:type:: MatrixT = Eigen::Matrix<N, Eigen::Dynamic, Eigen::Dynamic, Eigen::RowMajor>;

   .. cpp:function:: ToDenseMatrix(PixelSelector&& selector, N n, QuerySpan span = QuerySpan::full);

   Construct an instance of a :cpp:class:`ToDenseMatrix` converter given a :cpp:class:`PixelSelector` object and a count type ``n``.

-  The optional argument ``span`` determines whether the resulting matrix should contain interactions spanning the upper/lower-triangle or all interactions (regarless of whether they are located above or below the genome-wide matrix diagonal).
+  The optional argument ``span`` determines whether the resulting matrix should contain interactions spanning the upper/lower-triangle or all interactions (regardless of whether they are located above or below the genome-wide matrix diagonal).
   Note that attempting to fetch trans-interactions with ``span=QuerySpan::lower_triangle`` will result in an exception being thrown.
   If you need to fetch trans-interactions from the lower-triangle, consider exchanging the range arguments used to fetch interactions, then transpose the resulting matrix.

-  .. cpp:function:: [[nodiscard]] auto operator()() -> Eigen::Matrix<N, Eigen::Dynamic, Eigen::Dynamic, Eigen::RowMajor>;
+  .. cpp:function:: [[nodiscard]] auto operator()() -> MatrixT;

-  Convert the stream of pixels into an :cpp:class:`Eigen::Matrix`.
+  Convert the stream of pixels into an :cpp:type:`MatrixT`.

 Converting streams of pixels to Eigen Sparse Matrices
 -----------------------------------------------------

-.. cpp:class:: template <typename PixelSelector> ToSparseMatrix
+.. cpp:class:: template <typename N, typename PixelSelector> ToSparseMatrix

+  .. cpp:type:: MatrixT = Eigen::SparseMatrix<N, Eigen::RowMajor>;

   .. cpp:function:: ToSparseMatrix(PixelSelector&& selector, N n, QuerySpan span = QuerySpan::upper_triangle);

   Construct an instance of a :cpp:class:`ToSparseMatrix` converter given a :cpp:class:`PixelSelector` object and a count type ``n``.

-  The optional argument ``span`` determines whether the resulting matrix should contain interactions spanning the upper/lower-triangle or all interactions (regarless of whether they are located above or below the genome-wide matrix diagonal).
+  The optional argument ``span`` determines whether the resulting matrix should contain interactions spanning the upper/lower-triangle or all interactions (regardless of whether they are located above or below the genome-wide matrix diagonal).
   Note that attempting to fetch trans-interactions with ``span=QuerySpan::lower_triangle`` will result in an exception being thrown.
   If you need to fetch trans-interactions from the lower-triangle, consider exchanging the range arguments used to fetch interactions, then transpose the resulting matrix.

-  .. cpp:function:: [[nodiscard]] auto operator()() -> Eigen::SparseMatrix<N>;
+  .. cpp:function:: [[nodiscard]] auto operator()() -> MatrixT;

-  Convert the stream of pixels into an :cpp:class:`Eigen::SparseMatrix`.
+  Convert the stream of pixels into an :cpp:type:`MatrixT`.